jslefche/sem_book/docs/08-Composite_variables.md

 ## F-statistic: 1.545 on 1 and 48 DF,  p-value: 0.2199
 ```

 Note how the unstandardized coefficient is 1.
-This is because we the composite is in units of the predicted values of the response.
+This is because the composite is in units of the predicted values of the response.
 Thus, the coefficient is really only interpretable in standardized units.

 Let's alternately fit this composite model with *lavaan* and fix the loadings of $x1$ and $x2$ to the values from the multiple regression: